What is Engineering?

 - Sporting equipment and toys

-And those are just examples within the field of mechanical engineering.
+Those are just examples within the field of mechanical engineering.
 There are countless options in other areas of engineering as well.

-What Qualifications Do You Need to be an Engineer?
+What Qualifications Do You Need to Be an Engineer?

 "A master’s degree is not necessary, but having one can help you specialize in areas of interest and advance your career,” Gorczyca said.